Fight against osteoporosis with naturopathy

 Prioritise physical activity

 Physical exercise, particularly lifting weights and weight training, stimulates bone formation and improves bone density.
 Activities such as walking, dancing or climbing stairs can help strengthen bones and prevent bone loss.
-We recommend at least 30 minutes of moderate physical activity most days of the week.
+It is advisable to do at least 30 minutes of moderate physical activity most days of the week.

 Adopt a holistic approach to toxins

-Tobacco and alcohol consumption have been linked to a reduction in bone density.
+Smoking and alcohol consumption have been linked to reduced bone density.
 It is therefore essential to reduce consumption or abstain completely in order to optimise bone health.
 The harmful effects of tobacco and alcohol on bone can be exacerbated with age.

 Be careful with diets

 Very restrictive diets can deprive the body of essential nutrients needed for bone health.
-Dairy products, for example, are a rich source of calcium and vitamin D. If you choose to avoid dairy products, it is crucial to find these nutrients elsewhere.
+Dairy products, for example, are a rich source of calcium and vitamin D. If you choose to avoid dairy products, it’s crucial to find these nutrients elsewhere.

 Combine calcium with vitamin D3